ClayAtCW/cocos-docs/editors_and_tools/creator-chapters/getting-started/quick-start.md

 After saving the script, add the `Game` component to the `Canvas` node in the **Node Tree** (after choosing the `Canvas` node, drag the script to the **Properties** panel or click the **Add component** button in the **Properties** panel and choose `Game` in `Add Custom Component`).

 Next, drag the `star` Prefab resource from the **Assets** panel into the `Star Prefab` property of the newly created `Game` component.
-This is the first time we have set up a quotation for the property.
-Only when setting `type` as quote type when declaring a property (such as the `cc.Prefab` type written here) can an asset or a node be dragged to the property.)
+This is the first time we have set up a reference for the property.
+Only when setting `type` as a reference type when declaring a property (such as the `cc.Prefab` type written here) can an asset or a node be dragged to the property.)

-Then, drag the `ground` and `Player` nodes from the **Node Tree** to properties of the same name in the component, to finish the node quotation.
+Then, drag the `ground` and `Player` nodes from the **Node Tree** to properties of the same name in the component, to finish the node reference.

 Finally, set the values of the `Min Star Duration` and `Max Star Duration` properties as `3` and `5`.
 Later when generating stars, we will choose a random value between these two values, for the duration of each star.